 Tab.
-2, No. 1.2.: required behaviour: One of Jackson's basic frames.
-It is used for automated control problems.
+2, No. 1.1.: required behaviour: One of Jackson's basic frames.
+It is used for any kind of automated control problems.

-An example is a traffic light control system, where traffic lights (as constrained domain C in Fig. 5) are switched (via rm phenomena) in a predetermined order.
-This order can depend on a traffic lights state (rc phenomena as feedback for the machine).
-According to the machine control of the traffic lights, these are on or off (represented by phenomena in rr).
+An example is a traffic light control system, where traffic lights (as constrained domain C in Fig. 3) are switched (via rm? phenomena) in a predetermined order.
+This order can depend on a traffic lights state (rc? phenomena as feedback for the machine).